How can I access Report Builder?

 What reporting data is available?

-The data currently available in LiveEngage predefined dashboards is detailed below.
+The data currently available is in the LiveEngage predefined dashboards.
 Data in My Account is dependent on your individual account settings.

 With regard to data storage, where are the Report Builder servers located?
 In the same LivePerson data centres or in the Microstrategy cloud?